-Session 2 (training).
+Session-2 (training).
 Participants engaged in restudy (restudy conditions) or retrieval practice (test conditions).
-In the restudy conditions, participants restudied the word list one time, with the words presented in a random order for 5 s each, for a total of 3 min.
-In the test conditions, participants took a free recall test wherein they attempted to type all the words that they could remember within a 3-min period.
-Importantly, participants in the same-context conditions completed Session 2 in the same room, at the same computers, next to the same individuals, and with the same experimenter as in Session 1, whereas participants in the varied-context conditions relative to Session 1.
+In the restudy conditions, participants restudied the word list one time, with the words presented in a random order for 5 seconds each, for a total of 3 minutes).
+In the test conditions, participants took a free recall test wherein they attempted to type all the words that they could remember within a 3-minute period.
+Importantly, participants in the same-context conditions completed Session-2 in the same room, at the same computers, next to the same individuals, and with the same experimenter as in Session-1, whereas participants in the varied-context conditions experienced changes across all of those dimensions relative to Session-1.

-Session 3 (final test).
-All participants completed a handwritten final free-recall test wherein they wrote all the words that they could remember within a 5-min period.
-Afterwards, they completed an exit survey (results of which are summarised in the 'General discussion' section) and were dismissed.
+Session-3 (final test).
+All participants completed a handwritten final free-recall test wherein they wrote all the words that they could remember within a five-minute period.
+Afterwards, they completed an exit survey (results of which are summarized in the General

+Discussion) and were dismissed.